grimmpp/home-assistant-eltako/docs/heating-and-cooling/readme.md

 * In **function group 3** address for **Home Assistant Climate Panel** is entered.
 * **Optionally**: In **function group 4** a rocker switch is entered for changing the **heating modes** (Normal, Off, Night reduction (-4°K), reduction (-2°K) - Predefined by Eltako).
 Not optional for FUTH.
 (See below)
 * **Optionally**: In **function group 4** a rocker switch is entered for changing from heating into **cooling mode**.
 Preferred solution is to use a physical switch connected to FTS14EM.

+## Configuration of temperature controller e.g. FUTH
+You can configure target temperature for rooms in the physical control panel e.g. FUTH.

+**IMPORTANT**: You need to send a teach-in telegram to the physical control panel so that it won't override the settings from climate controller in Home Assistant.
+(See description below in section for FUTH)

 ## Home Assistant Configuration